skuid/SamplePages/Salesforce_Advanced/Approval_Process_Actions/README.md

 # Salesforce Approval Processes

-Salesforce approval processes allow for very complicated workflows and multi-party transactions to be managed and tracked effectively.
+Salesforce approval processes allow for complicated workflows and multi-party transactions to be managed and tracked effectively.
 It's a powerful platform.
 Often Skuid builders want to expose approval history for a particular record and enable the relevant approval actions to facilitate these workflows.

 This sample page shows both of these in action.
-A chain of models is used to show approval history for a particular record along with the details about this approval.
+A set of interrelated models is used to show approval history for a particular record along with the details about this approval.
 Salesforce data source actions enable the various approval actions.

 <img src="ApprovalActions.png" width="300"></img>